 This is because once the concrete becomes stiff, the site crews will then react.
 They will say, “It is very hard to vibrate and pick the concrete.”
 Then they will tell the mixer operator to add “water” to the concrete.
 This will, therefore, cause a change in the water-cement ratio.
-In fact, it is not allowed to add water to the concrete at site.
+In fact, it is not allowed to add water to the concrete at the site.

 You as a quality engineer or even a site engineer or project engineer should ensure that the standard must be followed on site, especially for concrete.
-Because concrete is the carrier of all the loads on a building, whether this be a dead load or live load, and it must resist forces of nature as well, like strong winds and earth movement, you have to ensure the soundness of the poured concrete, and then the rigidness of the concrete structure will follow.
+Because concrete is the carrier of all the loads on a building, whether this is a dead load or live load, and it must resist forces of nature as well, like strong winds and earth movement, you have to ensure the soundness of the poured concrete, and then the rigidness of the concrete structure will follow.

 If you have any questions about the allowed time for the concrete discharge, just feel free to write them in the comment box below, and if you have enjoyed and learned from this article, please share it with your favorite social network.